Reno Gang: Lynchings

 All three men were taken by train to jail.
 However, on July 10, 1868, three miles outside Seymour, Indiana, the prisoners were taken off the train and hanged by the neck from a nearby tree by a group of masked men calling itself the Jackson County Vigilance Committee.
 Three other gang members, Henry Jerrell, Frank Sparks, and John Moore, were captured shortly after in Illinois and returned to Seymour.
-They were also hung by vigilantes, from the same tree, at the site which became known as Hangman Crossing, Indiana.
+They were also hanged by vigilantes, from the same tree, at the site which became known as Hangman Crossing, Indiana.

 On July 27, 1868, the Pinkertons captured William and Simeon Reno in Indianapolis.
 The men were jailed at the Scott County Jail in Lexington.
 They were tried and convicted of robbing the Marshfield train, but because of the threat of vigilantes, they were moved to the more secure Floyd County Jail.
 The day after their removal from Lexington, the vigilantes broke into the vacated jail, hoping to catch and lynch the men.

 Frank Reno, the gang's leader, and Charlie Anderson were tracked down to the Canadian border town of Windsor, Ontario.
 With the help of United States Secretary of State William H. Seward, the men were extradited in October under the provisions of the 1842 Webster-Ashburton Treaty.
-Both men were sent to New Albany, Indiana, to join the other prisoners.
+Both men were sent to New Albany, Indiana to join the other prisoners.